k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 Refer to the [Catalog Artifacts](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) article for more details about the structure and naming format of the created artifacts.

-Starting from Fabric V8.4, building an artifact can be done for either a single data platform or for the full catalog.
+Starting from Fabric V8.4, building an artifact can be done for either a selected data platform or for the full catalog.

 <table>
 <thead>